-Growing strategically means higher densities where transit is or will be; creating greener buildings; providing more service locally; using existing infrastructure and providing mobility choices.
+Growing strategically means higher densities where transit is or will be, creating greener buildings, providing more services locally, using existing infrastructure, and providing mobility choices.
+The County's growth policy addresses traffic and school capacity issues.
+Creating nodes of activity at transit locations with mixed uses can promote a better balance between jobs and housing, reducing the number of vehicle miles traveled.
 This Plan helps achieve these goals, promoting the opportunity for transit service in the mid-County area.

-- Establish a new LSC policy area for the LSC Central, LSC West, and LSC Belward transit station areas, modeled on the Germantown Town Center policy area. - Revise the spatial definition of the R&D Village policy area to include the entirety of the Rickman property, located on Travilah Road, within its boundary.
-Presently, the subject property is physically located in two policy areas-R&D and North Potomac.
-This revision would rectify this situation and is consistent with the land use and transportation objectives of this Plan.
+- Establish a new LSC policy area for the LSC Central, LSC West, and LSC Belward transit station areas. - Revise the R&D Village policy area to include the entirety of the Rickman property, located on Travilah Road, within its boundary.
+Presently, the subject property is physically located in two policy areas-R&D Village and North Potomac.
+This revision would rectify this situation and is consistent with the Plan's land use and transportation objectives.